info201a-au2022/project_group_6_section_ab/docs/p01-proposal.md

 ## Abstract
-Our main question is how does social media correlate with mental health?
-We are concerned with the fact that because social media is more prominent in today’s culture, this could negatively impact the mental health of users.
-To address this concern, we plan to take a closer look to see whether or not our theory is accurate in regards to social media’s connection to poor mental health.
+Our main question is how often does suicide occur within the United States?
+We are concerned with the fact that due to many changes within recent years, the rates of suicide have increased immensely.
+To address this concern, we plan to take a closer look at suicide rates to bring awareness to mental health.

 ## Keywords
-**Cyberbullying** the use of electronic communication to bully a person, typically by sending messages of an intimidating or threatening nature.

-**Social media** forms of electronic communication through which users create online communities to share information, ideas, personal messages, and other content
+**Suicide** death caused by injuring oneself with the intent to die.

 **Mental health** a person’s condition with regard to their psychological and emotional well-being

 **Social wellbeing** a sense of belonging to a community and making a contribution to society

 ## Introduction
-Within the year 2020, the United States alone estimated that there were 1.20 million attempted suicides and about 46,000 actual deaths.
-According to the CDC’s  article “Facts About Suicide”, when someone does suicide and or attempts it, the mental health and well-being of friends, loved ones, co-workers, and the community is negatively affected.
-Many times these loved ones will also experience feelings of shock, anger, guilt, symptoms of depression or anxiety.
+Do you think it’s normal for more than 700,000 people to commit suicide a year?
+A sad truth about today’s day in age is that suicide is the fourth leading cause of death for people 15-29 years-old.
 The only way we can change this and protect each other is by talking about these hard topics and being there for one another.
 It is very important for people to understand how much of an impact this has on our society as a whole.
+Whenever someone does commit suicide there are many more people who will attempt.
+In order to make a change and get people the help they need we need to shed light on this and have those hard conversations so that one day there can be a major change.

+## Problem Domain
 What are the main reasons people have poor mental health?
 Social media plays a large role in the decrease of users' mental health.
 Therefore, the topic that our group decided to tackle is the impact of mental health due to a social media setting.
 Our project will be structured in a way where we will display various statistics and data sets including the increased usage of social media over the years, cyberbullying, the mental health of teens, and negative effects of social media on the mental health of U.S. teens.

 Our team’s values align with this research topic because bringing awareness to mental health is something we feel strongly about.
 This is due to the fact that first hand, we as teens, have experienced various losses due to cyberbullying and poor mental health.
 According to S.Dixon article about “Teen perspectives on negative effects of social media in the U.S. 2018”,  studies show the leading reasons why teenagers ultimately feel as though social media has a negative impact on their lives.
 According to his statistics the leading causes for teen depression is caused by bullying/spreading rumors through the use of social media.
 We believe that a large reason as to why suicide rates have increased and why the mental health of teens have worsened over the years is due to the increased usage of social media and how prominent it is within our lives.